doctrine/DoctrineBundle/Resources/doc/configuration.rst

                         # When true, profiling also collects schema errors for each query
                         profiling_collect_schema_errors: true

+                        # When true, type comments are skipped in the database schema, matching the behavior of DBAL 4.
+                        # This requires using the non-deprecated schema comparison APIs of DBAL.
+                        disable_type_comments: false

                         server_version:       ~
                         driver_class:         ~
                         # Allows to specify a custom wrapper implementation to use.